ladybug-tools/spider/solar-well/speed-solar-data/ReadMe.md

 These are the steps:

  1. You import gbXML file.
 Have button to import file in interface.
+Our test file is SPEEDTest.xml.

  2. You generate mesh points and vectors for each surface in the gbXML file.
 Requirements for mesh: